-In summary, an employer is paying the following taxes and assessment on the first \$7,000 of an employee's wages each for CY 2022:
+In summary, an employer is paying the following taxes and assessment on the first \$8,000 of each employee's wages for calendar year (CY) 2023:

-- a base state unemployment tax of between 0.08% and 20.93% (with an average of 1.48%). - a net Federal Unemployment Tax Act (FUTA) rate of 0.6%
+- A base state unemployment tax of between 0.07% and 18.78% (with an average of 1.32%). - A net Federal Unemployment Tax Act (FUTA) rate of 0.6%.

-The base state unemployment insurance rate is between 0.02% and 5.4% of the first \$7,000 of each employee's wages each calendar year (CY) through CY 2022 and the first \$8,000 of wages in CY 2023 and each year thereafter pursuant to Laws 2021, Chapter 412.
+The base state unemployment insurance rate is between 0.02% and 5.4% of the first \$8,000 of each employee's wages in CY 2023 and each year thereafter pursuant to Laws 2021, Chapter 412.
 An individual employer's rate varies depending on the solvency of an employer's unemployment insurance account.
 These rates may be further adjusted depending on the solvency of the state's overall unemployment insurance system.
-The average state unemployment insurance rate is 1.48% in CY 2022, resulting in an effective average per-employee tax of approximately \$104.
+The average state unemployment insurance rate is 1.32% in CY 2023, resulting in an effective average per-employee tax of approximately \$106.

-The state unemployment insurance taxes fund 26 weeks of benefits at a maximum of \$240 per week through FY 2022.
-Beginning in FY 2023, the maximum benefit increases to \$320 per week and the weeks of benefits declines to 24 weeks if the state's unemployment rate in the prior calendar quarter is less than 5% pursuant to Laws 2021, Chapter 412.
+The state unemployment insurance taxes fund 26 weeks of benefits at a maximum of \$320 per week beginning in FY 2023.
+The maximum duration of benefits declines to 24 weeks if the state's unemployment rate in the prior calendar quarter is less than 5% pursuant to Laws 2021, Chapter 412.
 During periods of high unemployment, the state tax may not generate sufficient revenue to fund all 26 weeks of benefits.
 The state can then borrow funds from the federal government to cover its cost, as Arizona did in 2010.

-In addition, an employer pays a net federal unemployment tax of 0.6% of the first \$7,000 of each employee's wages through CY 2022 and the first \$8,000 of wages in CY 2023 and each year thereafter.
-Arizona employers who pay their state taxes on time receive a tax credit equal to 5.4% on the standard federal unemployment tax (FUTA) rate of 6.0% for a net rate of 0.6%.
+In addition, an employer pays a net federal unemployment tax of 0.6% of the first \$8,000 of wages in CY 2023 and each year thereafter.
+Arizona employers who pay their state taxes on time receive a tax credit equal to 5.4% on the FUTA rate of 6.0% for a net rate of 0.6%.
 The FUTA rate may increase above 0.6% if the Unemployment Insurance Trust Fund has unpaid loan balances from the federal government for at least 2 years.
 Arizona's FUTA rate last rose above 0.6% in CY 2013.
-(See 2020 Tax Handbook for Additional information).
+(See 2020 Tax Handbook for Additional information.)